Clazariuk1/unit2-project/readme.md

 Unit 2 Project API design concepts, instructions for cloning, running and testing.

-Readme instructions in-progress:
+Readme instructions:
 A Readme that fully explains to a user how to do the following:
-How to install this app on their local machine
+How to install this app on their local machine<br>
-What global installations they need and what files do they need to create that didn't come in the github repo How to start the app in dev mode
+What global installations they need and what files do they need to create that didn't come in the github repo<br>
-How to make an api request in Postman (i.e what port, what url etc) How to run tests
+How to start the app in dev mode<br>
+How to run tests<br>
-How to start the app without dev mode.
+How to start the app without dev mode.<br>

 <h1>Patient Paws Training Academy</h1>
 <h2>a Many-to-Many API</h2>